Feature #5684: Screen locker

 I like this article which talks about a similar process: http://idratherbewriting.com/2015/01/29/writing-is-like-sorting-laundry-practical-advice-for-tackling-documentation-projects/.

-#16 Updated by sajolida about 1 year ago
+#16 Updated by sajolida over 1 year ago

 sajolida, do you think it would still be an improvement to